MohamedAyman128/MENTIS/README.md

     cd MENTIS
     ```

-3. Install the necessary dependencies (if applicable).
+3. Install the necessary dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```

 ## Usage
-Provide instructions on how to use the project.
-Include examples and code snippets if necessary.
+This is a project that aims to help the user to make a simple psychological test through which he can reassure himself and can through the site communicate with a psychiatrist from the site

 ## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:
+This project aims to raise awareness about mental health

 1. Fork the repository.
 2. Create a new branch with a descriptive name: